 Looking more widely still, I am interested in the full array of other symptoms which accompany your depression.
 These can encompass fatigue, poor concentration, sleep disturbance, appetite or weight changes, or feelings such as irritability, anger, anxiety, panic or guilt.
 I can then begin to re-frame the picture of your health from a Chinese medical perspective, and devise a plan of treatment.
 If it is practical, we can try to directly help obvious causes of your depression, such as stress or chronic pain.
 In other cases, the causes do not lend themselves to such an approach, in which case we just try to tackle the depression.

 Lifestyle advice is often a particularly useful part of treatment.
 In Chinese medicine, the health of our physical body is considered important for our mental and spiritual health too.
 This gives our shen or spirit, a good home in which it can settle.
+We may need to discuss your diet, any possible nutrient deficiencies, sleep, exercise, social life, alcohol intake, and drugs both prescribed and recreational.
+Diet and nutrient considerations may include omega-3 oils, B vitamins, magnesium, zinc, gut health/biome and blood glucose control.

 Rest assured, acupuncture can safely and effectively be used alongside other interventions like counselling or anti-depressant medication.